UCSDNobel1998/cse15l-lab-reports/lab-report2.md

    **Relevant arguments: args**

-   **It does not have any relevant fields of the class, it only has local variable.**:
+   **It does not have any relevant fields of the class, it only has local variable.**

    **2. Server.start():**